Pål-Nils Nilsson: Work and recognition

-In particular, Pål-Nils Nilsson has become famous for photos of Swedish landscapes and cultural environments and for his films for television.
-From 1955 for 30 years he illustrated the Swedish Tourist Association's annual journals and other books.
-He worked on stories that promoted the interests of the minority group, the Laplander Sami.
+In particular, Nilsson has become famous for photos of Swedish landscapes and cultural environments and for his films for television.
+From 1955 for 30 years, he illustrated the Swedish Tourist Association's annual journals and other books.
+He worked on stories that promoted the interests of the minority group, the Sámi people of Lapland.
 His photographs of the reindeer round-up in Sweden were featured in The Times in 1965.

 Edward Steichen included Nilsson in the world-touring Museum of Modern Art exhibition The Family of Man that was seen by 9 million visitors; it is a slow-shutter picture of a rapt young girl listening to a pianist amidst the swirling throng of an adult party.
-Nilsson was included in two other MoMA exhibitions; Postwar European Photography, May 26 – August 23, 1953, and Photographs from the Museum Collection, November 26, 1958 – January 18, 1959.
+Nilsson was included in two other MoMA exhibitions; Postwar European Photography, 26 May – 23 August 1953, and Photographs from the Museum Collection, 26 November 1958 – 18 January 1959.

 Personal life

-In 1954, at age 24, Nilsson married photographer Ingegärd Nanny Kristina Nilsson (1931–2002) who was born in Göteborg, and they had two children.
+In 1954, at age 24, Nilsson married photographer Ingegärd Nanny Kristina Nilsson (1931–2002) who was born in Gothenburg, and they had two children.
 They divorced in 1973.